 Figure 34: Example dependency links

-Class c is the client in three dependency relationships with three suppliers: a package and two classes.
-A dependency element links the client and supplier via its cross-reference attributes "depclient" and "depsupplier" (cf. metamodel element dependency in the appendix).
+Class c is the client in three dependency relationships with three suppliers: a package and two other classes.
+A UML 1.x dependency element links the client and supplier via its cross-reference attributes "depclient" and "depsupplier" (cf. metamodel element dependency in Appendix A.1 "Metamodel for UML 1.3/1.4").
 We can specify a projection for the "depclient" relation for dependency elements:

 <metric name="Dependencies" domain="class">